Formality of Sphere Bundles: An Obstruction to the Formality of General Sphere Bundles

 Thus, the way of proving formality or finding obstructions for irreducible Euler classes may be quite different than the reducible case.
-In both cases, it is interesting to determine whether there exists a formal sphere bundle over a non-formal manifold.
+Algebraically, Amann and Kapovitch constructed a formal $S^3$-fibration with a non-formal base \cite[Page 21]{AK}.
+Although this example is infinite dimensional, it may provide a potential insight into the construction of a formal sphere bundle over a non-formal manifold.
+Additionally, it is interesting to investigate the condition under which there exists a formal sphere bundle over a non-formal manifold.

 1 cm